Analyzing Accel Entertainment (ACEL) & Its Competitors

-Accel Entertainment (NYSE:ACEL – Get Rating) is one of 34 publicly-traded companies in the “Amusement & recreation services” industry, but how does it compare to its competitors?
-We will compare Accel Entertainment to similar companies based on the strength of its risk, earnings, institutional ownership, valuation, dividends, analyst recommendations and profitability.
+Accel Entertainment (NYSE:ACEL – Get Rating) is one of 33 public companies in the “Amusement & recreation services” industry, but how does it compare to its peers?
+We will compare Accel Entertainment to similar businesses based on the strength of its analyst recommendations, profitability, valuation, institutional ownership, earnings, risk and dividends.

-48.3% of Accel Entertainment shares are held by institutional investors.
-Comparatively, 34.0% of shares of all “Amusement & recreation services” companies are held by institutional investors.
-18.8% of Accel Entertainment shares are held by company insiders.
-Comparatively, 29.4% of shares of all “Amusement & recreation services” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+48.3% of Accel Entertainment shares are owned by institutional investors.
+Comparatively, 33.1% of shares of all “Amusement & recreation services” companies are owned by institutional investors.
+18.8% of Accel Entertainment shares are owned by company insiders.
+Comparatively, 27.2% of shares of all “Amusement & recreation services” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-This is a breakdown of recent recommendations for Accel Entertainment and its competitors, as provided by MarketBeat.com.
+This is a summary of recent ratings for Accel Entertainment and its peers, as provided by MarketBeat.

 |Sell Ratings